Healthy Lifestyle: 3 Keys to a Longer Life

 Although there are many exciting benefits to these new types of digital devices, too much screen time can actually have some serious drawbacks on our health.
 The blue light emitted from digital devices can damage our eyes and skin, causing harm to the retina over time and weakens the skin.
 Having a reliable pair of blue-light glasses can help shield the eyes from these rays and is especially important before bedtime as blue light disrupts the body’s natural sleep cycle.
 As vision problems tend to worsen with age, instilling small habits like this into our technology use can have a lasting impact.

-Setting intentions about screen time use and realistic limits not only has physical benefits, but it also leaves more time to focus on other hobbies or passions.
+Setting intentions about screen time use and realistic limits not only has physical benefits but also leaves more time to focus on other hobbies or passions.
 Especially with extra time at home due to social distancing, it can be easy to fall into excessive digital device patterns.
 Take some time to reflect on other activities that might be more mentally stimulating—but remember that everyone needs some tv time too.

 Maintain a Positive Mindset